Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 But to determine that, we first need to assess what traits may make a particular dog better suited for defense or protection over another dog.

-Differences Between a Sentry, Guard, Protection, and Watchdog
+Differences Between a Guard and Protection Dog

-Guard dogs are the swiss-army knives of security dogs.
+Attack dogs are the swiss-army knives of security dogs.
 Unlike sentry dogs, their purpose goes beyond just protecting property.
 But, they certainly can undertake patrol duties if required.

 Watch or Alarm Dogs